drporges/main/w2d1/lessons/scope.md

 - Makes collaborative coding liable to break as others can accidentally manipulate external logic

-##### const
+##### const/let
-const is a keyword to instantiate a variable only in that scope.
+Reminder: use const by default, use let if the variable will be redefined later in the JS. const/let are keywords to instantiate a variable only in that scope.
-- using const in global scope makes the variable accessible everywhere
+- using const/let in global scope makes the variable accessible everywhere
-- not using the keyword const: if the variable doesn't exit, it will create it.
+- not using the keyword const/let: if the variable doesn't exit, it will create it.
 	- if the variable already exists anywhere in the accessible scope (inside can access outside) it will use the outside one instead of creating a new one.
 	- This is very bad as it can allow yourself or others to manipulate code outside it's intended functionality!